 Initially I couldn’t believe it.
 So I called my supplier and want to find out more details between the two.

 However, due a difference in the oil pickup pan, a slight mod is needed.

 Below is a typical oil pump for 1990-1997 Lexus LS400 and SC400.
 You will notice the recess pin lock in the white circle?
 (Part #: 15100-50050)

 Here is a picture of the Lexus and Toyota post 1998-2006.
 The recess lock was replaced with a large screw.
 (Part #: 15100-0F010)

 1. You need to grind about 1/4″ off the oil pick up pan.
-Its a pretty simple process and the two little bumps is pretty small.
-It shouldn’t take more then 10 seconds with a hand held grinder.
+Its a pretty simple process and the two little bumps are pretty small.
+It shouldn’t take more than 10 seconds with a handheld grinder.

 2. The second way is to replace the huge ugly bolt with an allen bolt.
-Allen bolt has smaller over all diameter and this should do the trick.
-More details coming….
+An allen bolt has a smaller overall diameter and this will do the trick.

 So by following instruction in the page can literally save you about $250.
 I have few members using this money-saving mods already.